 Ronda is a city torn in two because it is separated by a very deep abyss.
 This abyss is the El Tajo de Ronda gorge.

-The 18th-century Puente Nuevo bridge is one of the most important monuments in Ronda.
+The 18th-century Puente Nuevo bridge is one of the most important monuments in Ronda – one of the best things to see in Spain!
 And, no surprise, it is the most photographed object in the city too.
 From here you have unforgettable views of the Tajo de Ronda and the steep plateau where the city is located.

 Did you know that the upper part of the bridge was once used as a prison?